Hot butter cuttlefish

 Hot butter cuttlefish (abbreviated HBC) is a signature Sri Lankan cuttlefish dish.
-The dish is served as an starter, or "bite," together with drinks, and is also accompanied with rice and other dishes as a part of a main meal.
+The dish is served as a starter, or "bite," together with drinks, and is also accompanied with rice and other dishes as a part of a main course.
 While originally created as a Sri Lankan Chinese dish, the dish is now available island wide, especially in beachside restaurants.
 While similar to other batter fried cuttlefish and squid dishes, the blend of spices and aromatics used make the dish uniquely Sri Lankan.

 Preparation

-Hot butter cuttlefish is prepared by first removing the tentacles and scoring the body of the cuttlefish in a checkerboard pattern to get the pieces to "bloom" while frying.
+Hot butter cuttlefish is prepared by removing the tentacles and scoring the body of the cuttlefish in a checkerboard pattern to get the pieces to "bloom" while frying.
 The scored cuttlefish is then cut into pieces, coated with a mixture of flour and corn flour, and deep fried in oil at a high heat.
-After they begin to turn golden, the pieces of cuttlefish are taken out and then stir fried together with generous quantities of butter, and also oil, chilli flakes, capsicums, and spring onions.
+After they begin to turn golden, the pieces of cuttlefish are taken out and then stir fried together with generous quantities of butter, oil, chilli flakes, capsicums, and spring onions.
 For best results this should be served immediately and eaten as soon as possible.

 Hot butter cuttlefish in a bowl.